WebAssembly/spec/spectec/test-prose/TEST.md

     - Inn is contained in [I32, I64].
     - binop is contained in [ADD, SUB, MUL].

+Instr_const/const
+- the instruction (nt.CONST c_nt) is constant.

+Instr_const/vconst
+- the instruction (vt.CONST c_vt) is constant.

+Instr_const/ref.null
+- the instruction (REF.NULL ht) is constant.

+Instr_const/ref.i31
+- the instruction REF.I31 is constant.

+Instr_const/ref.func
+- the instruction (REF.FUNC x) is constant.

+Instr_const/struct.new
+- the instruction (STRUCT.NEW x) is constant.

+Instr_const/struct.new_default
+- the instruction (STRUCT.NEW_DEFAULT x) is constant.

+Instr_const/array.new
+- the instruction (ARRAY.NEW x) is constant.

+Instr_const/array.new_default
+- the instruction (ARRAY.NEW_DEFAULT x) is constant.

+Instr_const/array.new_fixed
+- the instruction (ARRAY.NEW_FIXED x n) is constant.

+Instr_const/any.convert_extern
+- the instruction ANY.CONVERT_EXTERN is constant.

+Instr_const/extern.convert_any
+- the instruction EXTERN.CONVERT_ANY is constant.

+Instr_const/global.get
+- the instruction (GLOBAL.GET x) is constant if:
+  - the global type C.GLOBALS[x] is defined in the context.
+  - C.GLOBALS[x] is (t).

+Instr_const/binop
+- the instruction (BINOP Inn binop) is constant if:
+  - Inn is contained in [I32, I64].
+  - binop is contained in [ADD, SUB, MUL].

 Expr_const
 - the expression instr* is constant if:
   - For all instr in instr*, the instruction instr is constant.